Wickham's HTML & CSS tutorial

 Another type of code in two examples below uses a behavior file csshover3.htc instead of inline conditional comments so the code is less complicated but it does require ActiveX in IE6.
 However, you will probably find it easier to use code from an online source and edit it because coding your own menu from the start can be tricky.

 The drop down levels cannot usually be accessed by people who cannot use a mouse or who choose not to use one, because the hover doesn't work without a mouse.
-However, sometimes tabbed browsing can access drop down levels, so check your menu.
+However, tabbed browsing can access drop down levels, so check your menu code to ensure that tabbed browsing works.

 If you make site navigation dependant on javascript or ActiveX which some viewers may have disabled (perhaps without any choice to enable it) you should provide an alternative navigation method.
 This is usually done either by having a conventional hyperlink to a sitemap which also has conventional hyperlinks to various pages on the site.
 The sitemap link can be tucked away unobtrusively at the bottom of the page together with contact details, privacy policy, legal matters and so on.